|search engine by freefind|

 This section of Rambam's Mishna Torah presents the fundamental knowable details of the coming of the real Mashiach ben David.
-He touches on the concept of Mashiach ben Yosef here but does not pursue the matter.
-This may be due to his optimism that one day Israel will awaken and make the needed teshuvah (repentance) thus bypassing the War of Magog prophecies.
+He touches on the concept of Mashiach ben Yosef here.
+Still, he does not pursue the matter, likely due to his optimism that one day Israel will awaken and make the needed teshuvah (repentance), thus bypassing the War of Magog prophecies.
 But in any case, this is the foundational Jewish conception of the coming of Mashiach ben David and what he will accomplish.
-To date no one has achieved these goals and hence we can be certain that Mashiach ben David has not yet arrived.
-May he come soon and in our lifetimes and may the Jews survive to greet that Glorious Day as HaShem has spoken through His Holy Prophets.
+To date, no one has achieved these goals, and hence we can be certain that Mashiach ben David has not yet arrived.
+May he come soon and in our lifetimes, and may the Jews and those who stand with us according to Genesis 12:3 survive to greet that Glorious Day as HaShem has spoken through His Holy Prophets.

 Faith alone is not enough however.
-The notion that 'It does not matter what one believes, as long as one believes' is not the teaching of Torah, Rebbe Nachman or our other sages.
-Emunah must be based firmly on Truth and Truth is revealed by Torah.
+The notion that 'It does not matter what one believes, as long as one believes' is not Torah's teaching, not that of Rebbe Nachman or our other sages.
+Emunah must be based firmly on Truth, and Torah reveals all truth.
 As we read:But it is impossible to reach faith without truth, as taught in the Zohar (iii:198b): "Righteousness will gird his loins, and faith [will gird his waist]" (Isaiah 11:5): "Is not righteousness identical with faith?" [one might ask] And the Zohar answers, "When righteousness is combined with truth, it is called faith [emunah]" – Likutey Moharan 1.7.2.

-If the Jewish people choose to humble themselves and embrace the truth of Torah they will lead the world to HaShem and then:Isaiah 56:7 I will bring them to My holy mount, and I will cause them to rejoice in My house of prayer, their burnt offerings and their sacrifices shall be acceptable upon My altar, for My house shall be called a house of prayer for all peoples.
+If the Jewish people choose to humble themselves, do away with sectarianism and assimilation, and embrace the truth of Torah, they will lead the world to HaShem and then:Isaiah 56:7 I will bring them to My holy mount, and I will cause them to rejoice in My house of prayer, their burnt offerings, and their sacrifices shall be acceptable upon My altar, for My house shall be called a house of prayer for all peoples.

-If this does not happen however, and history is not encouraging on this score, then HaShem will eventually make it happen through the War of Magog and Mashiach ben Yosef according to our sages:Sanhedrin Folio 97a: ...Thus hath R. Johanan said: in the generation when the son of David [i.e. Messiah] will come, scholars will be few in number, and as for the rest, their eyes will fail through sorrow and grief.
-Multitudes of trouble and evil decrees will be promulgated anew, each new evil coming with haste before the other has ended.'
+If this does not happen however, and history is not encouraging on this score, then HaShem will eventually make it happen through the War of Magog and Mashiach ben Yosef according to our sages:Sanhedrin Folio 97a: ...Thus hath R. Johanan said: in the generation when the son of David [i.e., Messiah] will come, scholars will be few, and as for the rest, their eyes will fail through sorrow and grief.
+Many troubles and evil decrees will be promulgated anew, each new evil coming with haste before the other has ended.'

-R. Eliezer said: if Israel repent, they will be redeemed; if not, they will not be redeemed.
+R. Eliezer said: if Israel repents, they will be redeemed; if not, they will not be redeemed.

-The only real question remaining is whether or not we are prepared to make teshuvah.
-This will bring Mashiach ben David and avoid the awful War of Magog.
+The only real question remaining is whether or not we are prepared to make teshuvah and bring Mashiach ben David and avoid the awful War of Magog.
 THIS is our choice to make.